Campus-Advisors/campus-advisor-training-classicoman2/Module 1/Module 1.4 Assignment.md

 ![](https://github.com/github-campus-advisors/Campus-Advisor-Training/blob/master/Module%201/assets/visualize_git.png)

-This will require you to create a new repository and to do four seperate commits.
+This will require you to create a new repository and to do four separate commits.
 Note, there is more than one way to replicate this visualization on the command line.
 You are more than welcome to use [Visualizing Git](http://git-school.github.io/visualizing-git/) to help you.

 **Hint**